arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-gs/content.md

 ![The Portenta H7 can be connected to the computer using an appropriate USB-C cable](assets/por_ard_gs_basic_setup.svg?sanitize=true)

-### 2. Adding the Portenta to the list of available boards
+### 2. Adding the Portenta to the List of Available Boards
 This step is the same for both the classic IDE and the Pro IDE.
 Open the board manager and search for "portenta".
 Find the Arduino mbed-enabled Boards library and click on "Install" to install the latest version of the mbed core (1.2.3 at the time of writing this tutorial).

 **Note:** If you have previously installed the Nano 33 BLE core  it will be updated by following this step.